 The number of parcels given to children has risen even more drastically, increasing by an appalling 217 per cent, with more than 2000 parcels being given out to children in the space of just six months between April and September last year.

-Mr Whitfield and Scottish Labour have said this proves there must be no more delays to the introduction of a legal right to food in Scotland.
+Mr Whitfield has said this proves there must be no more delays to the introduction of a legal right to food in Scotland.

 Commenting, Martin Whitfield MSP said: